dagny099/citation-compass/docs/getting-started/quick-start.md

 ### Step 3: Make Your First Citation Prediction

+!!! info "Model Training First?"
+    Citation predictions require a trained model.
+If you haven't trained one yet, start with network analysis (Step 4) or follow the [notebook pipeline](../notebooks/overview.md) to train your model.

 Let's predict potential citations between papers:

 === "🖥️ Dashboard Method"

     1. Go to **ML Predictions** page
+    2. Check if model is loaded (green status)
-    2. Enter a paper ID or search by title
+    3. Enter a paper ID or search by title
-    3. Click **Generate Predictions**
+    4. Click **Generate Predictions**
-    4. Explore the results with confidence scores
+    5. Explore the results with confidence scores

 === "📓 Notebook Method"